PHS Review: Equestrian Stockholm Saddle Pad

 Like your typical saddle pads, the billet strap is pretty standard quality with the Velcro to allow for an adjusted fit.
 What’s interesting is that the girth strap has the same Velcro adjustment.
 That’s the first time I’ve seen that feature on any of the saddle pads I’ve used.
 I don’t know how handy that feature is, but it’s there if you need it.

 Also, the metal Equestrian Stockholm badge suits the pad’s design quite nicely.
 I’ll be honest, I’m not a fan of apparent branding.
 In fact, I’m less likely to buy a product if the company’s name is very in your face.
-That goes for anything I buy even saddle pads.
-So I don’t mind this badge.
+That goes for anything I buy from clothing to shoes… even saddle pads.
+With that said, I don’t mind this badge.
 The engraving is small enough that you can’t see it from far away.
 And in my opinion, these pads have such a unique look that you’ll probably know what brand it is without having to look at the label.

 I hope this post has answered some of your questions when it comes to buying your very own Equestrian Stockholm saddle pad.
 If you’re still unsure, then please leave a comment below and I’ll try to help as much as I can.